 “Sip.
 Do not Gulp.” is shown in conjunction with A Serving of Shapes: An Exploration in 3D Printing by artist Corinne Takara.

 When I was commissioned by the de Saisset Museum to create a mural about the history of food and water in the Santa Clara Valley, I immediately thought about the great amount of water it takes to grow food and what that means in a region which experiences droughts and water scarcity.
-I wanted to tell people that although we enjoy great food in the region, growing food comes with a very large, mostly invisible, “water-tag”, and we may have a very hard time in the near future responding to the growing demand of a growing population.
-Due to the drought we are going through in California, lots of farmers are facing drastic decisions concerning their crops.
+I wanted to tell people that although we enjoy great food in the region, growing food comes with a very large, mostly invisible, “water-tag”, and we may have a very hard time in the near future responding to the growing demand for a growing population.
+Due to the drought, we are going through in California, lots of farmers are facing drastic decisions concerning their crops.